JanHerca/urantiapedia/output/wikijs/article/FAQ/About_Science.md

 > In science, God is the First Cause; in religion, the universal and loving Father; in philosophy, the one being who exists by himself, not dependent on any other being for existence but beneficently conferring reality of existence on all things and upon all other beings.
 But it requires revelation to show that the First Cause of science and the self-existent Unity of philosophy are the God of religion, full of mercy and goodness and pledged to effect the eternal survival of his children on earth.
 [UB 4:4.7](/en/The_Urantia_Book/4#p4_7)

 > Science is a quantitative experience, religion a qualitative experience, as regards man's life on earth.
 Science deals with phenomena; religion, with origins, values, and goals.
-To assign _causes_ as an explanation of physical phenomena is to confess ignorance of ultimates and in the end only leads the scientist straight back to the first great cause--the Universal Father of Paradise.
+To assign _causes_ as an explanation of physical phenomena is to confess ignorance of ultimates and in the end only leads the scientist straight back to the first great cause—the Universal Father of Paradise.
 [UB 195:6.5](/en/The_Urantia_Book/195#p6_5)

 **_Science Facts_**

-> The entire science of mathematics, the whole domain of philosophy, the highest physics or chemistry, could not predict or know that the union of two gaseous hydrogen atoms with one gaseous oxygen atom would result in a new and qualitatively superadditive substance--liquid water.
+> The entire science of mathematics, the whole domain of philosophy, the highest physics or chemistry, could not predict or know that the union of two gaseous hydrogen atoms with one gaseous oxygen atom would result in a new and qualitatively superadditive substance—liquid water.
 The understanding knowledge of this one physiochemical phenomenon should have prevented the development of materialistic philosophy and mechanistic cosmology.
 [UB 12:9.3](/en/The_Urantia_Book/12#p9_3)

 > Science becomes the thought domain of mathematics, of the energy and material of time in space.
 [UB 103:7.12](/en/The_Urantia_Book/103#p7_12)